user18130814200115-2/Textree/README.md

 ```

 The shell version is however more simple to a significant degree.
 Use this version if you are big on simple software.

+## Usage
+Download whichever version you prefer and place it in your path.
+Then call the program with `textree.[sh/py] [target file].tex`